CLI: Functions

 2. config

-Shows or updates your CLI configuration (e.g., current API base URL, clearing your auth token, etc.).
+Shows or updates your CLI configuration (e.g., current API base URL, clearing your auth token, HTML documentation settings).

 agents-cli config